Released in September of 2012:

 (Summary from the 2012 Hawaii International Film Festival program)

-Microwave Films of the Marshall Islands is a community based film production company
+Microwave Films of the Marshall Islands is a community based NGO film production company

 in the Marshall Islands.